zanderteller/dqm/docs/value_of_animation.rst

 *Note: in other contexts, many animated data visualizations will use one of the data dimensions as 'time' in the animation.
 For DQM, this is* **not** *the case.
 The 'time' in DQM evolution reflects the process of data points moving downhill in a landscape, and is not connected to any individual data dimension.*

-Example: Using Animation to see 3D in 2D
+Example: Using Animation to See 3D in 2D
 ----------------------------------------

 Colors Don't Look Separable in 2D